AriTheElk/sublimetext-defaultplus-theme/README.md

 Now open up a terminal window and CD into the packages folder you opened and run:

 `git clone https://github.com/iGARET/sublimetext-defaultplus-theme "Theme - DefaultPlus"`

+## Using the theme
+- Open up your settings Sublime Text 2 -> Preferences -> Settings - User
+- Add (or change) the theme entry to "theme": "DefaultPlus.sublime-theme"
+- If you wish to use the Solarized version, use "theme": "DefaultPlus Solarized.sublime-theme"

 ## Theme Options
 Currently these options are not finalized.
 These may change at any time during the beta cycle.